 Performance measure values for each of the strategies will provide an input to the evaluation process, providing information for stakeholders and decision makers.
 Quantitative performance measure evaluations and the qualitative assessments will be used to develop a performance rating of each strategy (e.g. "high", "medium", or "low") with respect to each of the five goals defined in the Vision and Goals statement.
-In addition, for the cases where project tradeoffs or synergies are defined, the projects may be evaluated in combination to examine synergistic benefits.
-Project combinations will be defined in consultation with Alameda CTC staff.
+In addition, for the cases where project tradeoffs or synergies are expected, the projects may be evaluated in combination to examine synergistic benefits.
+A limited number of project combinations will be defined in consultation with Alameda CTC staff.